HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 - [GNU Parallel](https://www.gnu.org/software/parallel/)

-† Windows users may wish to use Linux in a virtual machine.
+† Windows users may freely edit the source files, but the build system requires a *nix-compatible environment.
+One option is to build using Linux in a virtual machine.

 ### Getting the source